What is A0 Poster Size?

 A digital camera with decent image quality and a resolution of 24 megapixel or more can be used to print high quality A0 size pictures.
 Since such posters are usually viewed from a larger distance a 20 megapixel camera will still offer excellent quality and 16 megapixels will be considered good by most people.

-If you are interested in buying posters A4, A3, A2, A1 and A0, click here
+If you are interested in buying posters A4, A3, A2, A1 and A0, visit our poster printing page.

-Anymore information don’t hesitate go contact our team via 01708 200166 or email
+Anymore information or a quick quote, don’t hesitate go contact our team via 01708 200166 or email